nextcloud/documentation/admin_manual/configuration_files/external_storage/sftp.rst

 SFTP
 ====

-Nextcloud's SFTP (FTP over an SSH tunnel) backend supports both password and public key authentication.
+Nextcloud's SFTP (SSH File Transfer Protocol) backend supports both password and public key authentication.

 The **Host** field is required; a port can be specified as part of the **Host**